 - Includes a minimum of 3-4mm of buccal and lingual surfaces outside gingival margin

 Distal surfaces of molars are captured.

-This is a common cause of missing retention points and fitting issues during phase 0.
+This is a common cause of missing retention points and fitting issues.
 If your patient has short clinical crowns, getting a clear impression of the molars is especially important.

 - More than half of each molar is visible